pharshithamallika/E-Commerce-Order-Tracking-and-Customer-Engagement-using-Salesforce/README.md

   There are existing Salesforce solutions for retail and e-commerce (e.g., Commerce Cloud, Marketing Cloud, Service Cloud integrations).
 For learning purposes, we will build a simplified custom CRM with objects     for:

-  Orders
+  Orders,
-  Order Items
+  Order Items,
-  Customers
+  Customers,
-  Notifications
+  Notifications,
   Feedback & Engagement